RAmmStein: Regime Adaptation in Mean-reverting Markets with Stein Thresholds -- Optimal Impulse Control in Concentrated AMMs: Experimental Results

-This visual evidence confirms that \rammstein\ has successfully internalized the information provided by the Stein Signal.
-By calculating the probability of a natural return to range, the agent achieves the 67\% reduction in rebalancing frequency observed in the main results.
+This analysis confirms that \rammstein\ has internalized the Stein Signal: the agent uses $\theta$ to modulate the rebalancing threshold, setting it high in trending conditions (where rebalances are wasteful) and low in mean-reverting conditions (where they are durable), achieving the 85\% reduction in rebalancing frequency observed in the main results.